rahulkashyap1506/Multiplayer-Chess/readme.md

 ## How to run

 You do not need anything other than a C++ compiler.
-Compile the program and run the .exe file cerated by it.
+Compile the program and run the .exe file created by it.

 ## Instructions